BEWARE OF MAJOR UNMARKED SPOILERS, BOTH FOR THIS STORY AND THE MAIN SERIES! READ AT YOUR OWN RISK!

 - Cloudcuckoolander's Minder: Most of the above group tends to act like this to Bartolomeo himself.

-- Having a Blast: Mr. 5, courtesy of his Boom-Boom Fruit.
+- Having a Blast: Mr. 5, courtesy of his Bomb-Bomb Fruit.
 His favorite attack is the "Nose Cannon," which are basically Explosive Nose Nuggets.

 - Instant Awesome: Just Add Dragons!: Lindy, especially after consuming some SIQ from Strong World.
 Bartolomeo even rode on his back once!

 - Kid with the Leash: Apis is the only one capable of keeping Lindy the dragon in line as he becomes younger and more ruthless.
 The parallels between their relationship and Alucard and Integra is fitting, more so since Soundbite gave him Abridged Alucard's voice.

 - Memory-Wiping Crew: Goldenweek has been chosen to join the ranks of the "Cleaners," a group under the New World Masons responsible for memory-wiping those who may be a threat to the Masons.

 - The Mole: They infiltrate the Gold Lion Pirates along with their captain.

 - Ragtag Bunch of Misfits: Just like the Straw Hats in this story.
 A trolling Barrier Warrior Fanboy/captain, his childhood friend with an attitude, a Deadpan Snarker first mate, three former assassins, a girl who Speaks Fluent Animal and her dragon companion, a juvenile Sea King, and a wing-armed former waitress.

 - Red Baron: Gin got his epithet changed after becoming part of the Barto Club.
 Formally the "Man-Demon," he is now the "Empyrean Envoy."